lubianat/google_product_taxonomy_reference/README.md

 # google product taxonomy reference

-Unnoficial reference to the Google Product Taxonomy
+Unofficial reference to the Google Product Taxonomy

 # How to use